What You Will Learn

 Payment is due within 30 days of acceptance into the program.
 If acceptance into the program falls less than 30 days prior to program start date, payment is due upon acceptance.

 The comprehensive program fee includes tuition, all instructional materials and refreshments.
-Participants receive a certificate of completion and a letter confirming clock hours of instruction.
+Participants receive a certificate of participation and a letter confirming clock hours of instruction.

 Payment or a purchase order is due 30 days after registration.
 Participants are responsible for their own travel expenses.